 What Is Fluency In Maths & How Do Schools Develop It?

-Here experienced maths lead and Third Space Learning user, Rebecca Jakes gives a clear definition of what fluency is and means, what fluency looks like within a mastery curriculum, and, crucially for other primary teachers, four proven techniques and resources that she has seen develop fluency at Key Stage 2.
+Experienced maths lead and Third Space Learning user, Rebecca Jakes, gives a clear definition of what fluency in maths means, what fluency looks like within a mastery curriculum, and, crucially for other primary teachers, proven techniques and resources that she has seen develop fluency at Key Stage 2.

-When the new maths curriculum was introduced a few years ago, with its triple emphasis on fluency, reasoning and problem solving, there was a sharp intake of breath amongst teachers and leaders across the country.
+When the new national curriculum was introduced in 2016, its triple emphasis on maths fluency, reasoning and problem solving, caused a sharp intake of breath amongst teachers and leaders nationwide.

-The higher expectation overall alongside the introduction of a new curriculum for mastery and depth was quite daunting at first.
+Overall, the higher expectation alongside introducing a new curriculum for mastery and depth was quite daunting at first.
 How would the children cope?
 How would teachers cope?

-Central to this new form of mathematics education all was this concept of maths fluency.
-What did it mean, how should we teach it, and would children be able to achieve the necessary level by their KS2 SATs?
+Maths fluency was central to this new form of mathematics education.
+What did it mean, how should we teach it, and would children achieve age-related expectations by their KS2 SATs?

-A few years down the line I have recently found myself reflecting on the changes from the vantage point of being a maths leader and maths adviser across several schools and assessing which interventions and initiatives we’ve used that have really worked to develop pupils maths fluency at KS2.
+A few years down the line, I’ve recently found myself reflecting on these changes from the vantage point of being a maths leader and adviser across several schools.
+I’ve assessed which interventions and initiatives we’ve used that have truly developed pupils maths fluency at KS2.

-Fluency in maths is about developing number sense and being able to choose the most appropriate method for the task at hand; to be able to apply a skill to multiple contexts.
+Fluency in maths, or maths fluency, means developing number sense and being able to choose the most appropriate method for the task at hand; to apply a skill to multiple contexts.

-The mastery curriculum for primary schools places problem solving at the heart of mathematics with the main aim that every child can learn to solve sophisticated multi-step word problems in an unfamiliar context.
+The mastery curriculum for primary schools places problem solving at the heart of mathematics with the main aim that every child can solve sophisticated multi-step word problems in an unfamiliar context.

 To enable them to achieve this, pupils must develop their conceptual understanding, mathematical thinking and use of mathematical language.
 This is where fluency and reasoning come in.